nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ### Usage

-In this basic configuration, Package Manager won't be copying any packages into your CasparCG media folder.
-Instead, it will simply check that the files in the rundown are present in your CasparCG media folder, and you'll have to manually place those files in the correct directory.
+In this basic configuration, Package Manager won't be copying any packages into your CasparCG Server media folder.
+Instead, it will simply check that the files in the rundown are present in your CasparCG Server media folder, and you'll have to manually place those files in the correct directory.
 However, thumbnail and preview generation will still function, as will status reporting.

 If you're using the demo rundown provided by the [Rundown Editor](installing-a-gateway/rundown-or-newsroom-system-connection/rundown-editor), you should already see work statuses on the Package Status page ([Status > Packages](http://localhost:3000/status/expected-packages)).